pingcap/community/special-interest-groups/sig-bigdata/README.md

 * Slack: channel #sig-bigdata in the [tidbcommunity](https://pingcap.com/tidbslack) slack workspace.

-* Mailing list: subscribe to the [Bigdata SIG mailing list](https://lists.tidb.io/g/sig-bigdata) to know the latest news in Bigdata SIG.
+* Mailing list: subscribe to the [BigData SIG mailing list](https://lists.tidb.io/g/sig-bigdata) to know the latest news in BigData SIG.

 ## Repositories and Projects